-As director Peter Bogdanovich explored with attentive detail in his 2007 documentary opus, the four-hour-plus Runnin' Down a Dream, the history of Tom Petty and the Heartbreakers is an epic tale of an unassuming man with a genius knack for songwriting and the wisdom to choose some of the most accomplished musicians in the country as his bandmates.
-Unlike a lot of Petty's male peers, there's been no bombast or preening bravado tarnishing his rock star image — a quieter rebellion seems his motivating force.
-But for decades this low-key Floridian has been an American rock 'n' roll icon who earned the deep respect of his forebears and heroes, like Johnny Cash, Bob Dylan and George Harrison.
+As director Peter Bogdanovich explored with attentive detail in his 2007 documentary opus, the four-hour-plus Runnin' Down a Dream, the history of Tom Petty and the Heartbreakers was an epic tale of an unassuming man with a genius knack for songwriting and the wisdom to choose some of the most accomplished musicians in the country as his bandmates.
+Unlike a lot of Petty's male peers, there was no bombast or preening bravado tarnishing his rock star image — a quieter rebellion seemed his motivating force.
+But for decades this low-key Floridian was an American rock 'n' roll icon who earned the deep respect of his forebears and heroes, like Johnny Cash, Bob Dylan and George Harrison.
+When he suddenly died on October 2, 2017, not long after completing a lengthy 40th anniversary tour (he'd played New York's Forest Hills Stadium that summer), he left an ocean of devastated fans behind.

-Petty and the Heartbreakers are in the midst of a 40th anniversary tour and they arrive at New York's Forest Hills Stadium on July 26 and 27.
-But Petty, now 66, has also told Rolling Stone that this lengthy trek might be the band's last major trip around the country for the group.
+Perhaps Petty has a strong sense that his time was limited.
+He'd told Rolling Stone that the lengthy trek might be the band's last major trip around the country for the group.
 "It's very likely we'll keep playing, but will we take on 50 shows in one tour?
 I don't think so," he said.
 "I'd be lying if I didn't say I was thinking this might be the last big one.
 We're all on the backside of our sixties.
 I have a granddaughter now I'd like to see as much as I can.
 I don't want to spend my life on the road.
 This tour will take me away for four months.
 With a little kid, that's a lot of time."

-It's surreal to think of this angular blond upstart of the Seventies — who broke through with kinetic sing-along hits like "American Girl," smoothly segued to the Eighties as a sly Mad Hatter and "Free Fallin'" romantic, and was the "kid" of the Traveling Wilburys crew —as a grandfather.
-But what's far more mysterious is why Petty and his bandmates are often so underrated when assessing their indelible imprint on American rock 'n' roll.
+It's hard to fathom that this angular blond upstart of the Seventies — who broke through with kinetic sing-along hits like "American Girl," smoothly segued to the Eighties as a sly Mad Hatter and "Free Fallin'" romantic, and was the "kid" of the Traveling Wilburys crew —is now gone.
+But what's far more mysterious is why Petty and his bandmates were so often underrated when assessing their indelible imprint on American rock 'n' roll.
 Both AOR radio and early MTV owed a lot to Petty's durable hits and sleekly-produced videos, like the dusty Mad Max fever dream "You Got Lucky" or even his yearning duet with Stevie Nicks on "Stop Draggin' My Heart Around," on her solo album Belladonna.
 In retrospect, Petty's artistry far outlived MTV's relevance and still defines classic rock radio.
-And unlike some of his revered influences, like Dylan, Petty still pushes to record fresh material, with and without the Heartbreakers, rather than just leaning on the laurels of his past.
+And unlike some of his most direct influences, like Bob Dylan, Petty pushed to record fresh material, with and without the Heartbreakers, rather than just leaning on the laurels of his past.

-Petty and Costello were attentive students of Bob Dylan too, beyond incisive lyrics and yearning vocals, well aware that the key to any great artist is the expertise of the band behind the man (or woman).
-Like Dylan's the Band or Costello's the Attractions or the Imposters, Petty's bandmates, the Heartbreakers, are as legendary as the man before the mic: the current lineup is guitarist Mike Campbell, keyboardist Benmont Tench, bassist Ron Blair (who returned to the band following the death of Howie Epstein in 2003), multi-instrumentalist Scott Thurston and drummer Steve Ferrone.
+Petty and Costello were attentive students of Dylan too, beyond incisive lyrics and yearning vocals, well aware that the key to any great artist is the expertise of the band behind the man (or woman).
+Like Dylan's The Band or Costello's The Attractions or The Imposters, Petty's bandmates, The Heartbreakers, are as legendary as the man before the mic had been: the final touring lineup was guitarist Mike Campbell, keyboardist Benmont Tench, bassist Ron Blair (who returned to the band following the death of Howie Epstein in 2003), multi-instrumentalist Scott Thurston and drummer Steve Ferrone.